ewernqvi/mvc_rest_demo/README.md

 For now remember your token

-### Add a new advertisment
+### Add a new advertisement
-To add a new advertisment, we issue a post, now we need to supply the userToken in the HTTP header for our identification
+To add a new advertisement, we issue a post, now we need to supply the userToken in the HTTP header for our identification

 ```
 curl -X POST -H user-token:ovxptw7z8rveipb9eqc04tjsoky5jyvi -H "Content-Type:application/json" \
-  -d '{"category": "Phone", "description": "IPhone5 - Mint Condtition", "price": "$200"}' \
+  -d '{"category": "Phone", "description": "iPhone 5 - Mint Condition", "price": "$200"}' \
   http://localhost:3000/api/advertisments
 ```
 If successful we get the following JSON back, the important bit is the created _id which we will